 “Certainly, from my first reaction there were quite a few stages going up over 2,000 metres.
 The Izoard goes up to 2,300 metres; that’s going to be an absolute beast of a stage.
 Initial feelings are that it’s going to be a race that is won or lost in the mountains.
 Of course, it’s the Tour and anything can happen so we have to be ready for all eventualities.”

 Richie Porte said: “It’s quite a balanced course.
 There’s not a lot of time trialling but there is quite a bit of climbing but descending to the finish as well.
-There’s quite a spread between the Planche des Belles Filles on the fifth stage and then the Col d’Izoard on the 18th.
 There’s a lot of stages in between there with cross winds.
-I think it’s typical to stand here now and saw that it’s not a climber’s Tour but the road will always decide that.”
+I think it’s typical to stand here now and say that it’s not a climber’s Tour but the road will always decide that.”